SEOService2020/laravel-phpmorphy/README.md

 phpMorphy is a morphological analyzer library for Russian, Ukrainian, English and German languages.

-**Make sure you have appropriate dictionaries for languages you wish to use.
-PhpMorphy library may not contain all neeed dictionaries!**

 ## Installation

 Run the following command from your terminal: